Pregnancy Diet: Nutrition Principles for Growing a Healthy Baby

 Prenatal Vitamins

-First and foremost, it is critical that you take a high-quality prenatal vitamin supplement.
-Prenatal vitamins are multivitamin supplements that are specifically formulated to be used during pregnancy to help the growing baby and the mother.
 Ideally, you’d start taking prenatal vitamins before conception and continue it throughout pregnancy and breastfeeding.
 Prenatal vitamins can help to add extra micronutrients to your body and support gaps in your diet.
 They may help to lower the risk of preterm birth and preeclampsia.
 Some of the top nutrients in prenatal vitamins include folate, vitamin B12, and choline.

 According to a 2010 study published in the Cochrane Database and Systemic Review, folate supplementation is associated with a lower risk of birth defects (33).
 According to a 2017 systematic review and meta-analysis published in the American Journal of Epidemiology, vitamin B12 deficiency may increase the risk of preterm birth and low birth weight (34).

 According to a 2017 randomized, double-blind, controlled feeding study published in The FASEB Journal, choline supplementation during the third trimester may support brain health and increase infant information processing speed (35).
-Since the majority of our population have methylation issues, it is important that you choose prenatal vitamins with methylated forms of folate/B12.
+Since the majority of our population has methylation issues, it is important that you choose prenatal vitamins with methylated forms of folate/B12.

 Methylated forms of B vitamins are more available to your body making it easier to access all the benefits.
-We offer the Seeking Health Prenatal Essentials that is in an easy chewable form and contains the key nutrients in their proper form.
+We offer the Seeking Health Prenatal Essentials which is in an easy chewable form and contains the key nutrients in their proper form.

 Vitamin D

-According to the World Health Organization (WHO), vitamin D deficiency is a serious problem in many parts of the world and is often linked to increased risk of gestational diabetes mellitus, pre-eclampsia, certain tissue-specific disorders, and preterm birth (36).
-Meeting your vitamin D needs through sun exposure and eating vitamin D-rich foods, like fatty fish, egg yolk, and liver alone is usually not possible, especially during pregnancy making supplementation necessary.
+According to the World Health Organization (WHO), vitamin D deficiency is a serious problem in many parts of the world and is often linked to an increased risk of gestational diabetes mellitus, pre-eclampsia, certain tissue-specific disorders, and preterm birth (36).

 According to a 2018 review published in the British Medical Bulletin, vitamin D supplementation can reduce obstetric outcomes, pregnancy complications, and childhood outcomes (37).
 Vitamin D supplementation may lower the risk of pre-eclampsia, low birth weight, gestational diabetes, low fetal size, poor body mineralization, poor body composition, preterm birth, and childhood asthma (36, 37).